 I challenge you to find an Advent song that does not bemoan the darkness or a Christmas hymn that does not rejoice in a sacred starlit night or the burst of a holy dawn.
 It's a harder task than you might think!

-For me, in a particular way, I think of light on December 13 when my family -- and the Church over the world -- celebrates St. Lucy's Day.
+For me, in a particular way, I think of light on Dec.
+13 when my family -- and the Church the world over -- celebrates St. Lucy's Day.
 With her big day tucked into the heart of Advent and the anticipation of Christmas, my patron saint can get lost in the shuffle.

 Very little is known with certainty about St. Lucy.
 She was born in Sicily and died the death of a martyr at the turn of the 4th century.
 She was killed during a time of brutal persecution of Christians during the reign of Diocletian.
 Accounts of the horrific details of her death vary -- but the strength with which she faced death is common to all accounts of her life.

 The name "Lucy" comes from the Latin word for "light."
 Hence, the celebration of her day is a celebration of great light.
 While St. Lucy is feted with great enthusiasm in her native Italy, through the centuries she has become a particular favorite among Scandinavians -- particularly in Sweden.